Hamid Gul: Fallout with United States

-Views on September 11 attacks
+9/11 conspiracy theories

 General Gul personally met Osama bin Laden in 1993 and refused to label him a terrorist unless and until irrefutable evidence was provided linking him to alleged acts of terrorism.
 Only days after the September 11 attacks, Gul also stated his belief that the attacks were "clearly an inside job".
+He later stated that the attacks were the work of the Israeli intelligence agency Mossad to give the United States an excuse to invade the Arab world. and said that "I don't believe it.
+Within 10 minutes of the second twin tower being hit in the World Trade Center CNN said Osama bin Laden had done it.
+That was a planned piece of disinformation by the real perpetrators".

 In an interview with the Qatar-based English news channel Al Jazeera English, Gul further alleged that the September 11th attacks were planned by the United States government, that al-Qaeda's role was uncertain, and that confidence should be taken in bin Laden's denial of responsibility.

 The Americans took my name to the United Nations Security Council sanctions committee but the Chinese intervened and they stopped my name [from] being on the terrorist list.
 They [the United States] did their best.
 They have not allowed me, in the year 2000 they did not allow me.
 That means they were planning at the time 2001.
 2001 in my opinion, there is a mystery, it's an enigma.
 It needs to be resolved, and this is the very basic question: 'Was it al-Qaeda that carried it out?'
 Osama bin Laden is on record to have twice said that he didn't do that, although he said I pray for the people who carried it out, but [he said] 'I didn't do it'.
 So that mystery has still to be resolved.